 One of the keys to a successful FSBO sale is setting the right listing price.
 Here’s what you need to know:

 Pricing really matters.
 Finding the perfect price is crucial.
-Set it too high, and buyers might skip your listing, leading to a longer time on the market.
+Set it too high, and interested buyers might skip your listing, leading to a longer time on the market.
 Price it too low, and you could lose out financially.
 The goal is to strike a balance that attracts buyers, without shortchanging yourself.

 But, FSBO pricing is hard.
 Without the latest market data or valuation experience, FSBO sellers often struggle to set an accurate price.
 They may instead rely on inaccurate data found online, such as through home value estimators.